chromice/order.less/README.md

 [less]: http://lesscss.org

-You can see all of these mixins in action in [this example](examples/001_Overview/), where some <samp>lorem ipsum</samp> is set in 3 different typefaces and laid out on a 3-column grid:
+You can see all of these mixins in action in the following example, where some <samp>lorem ipsum</samp> is set in 3 different typefaces, laid out on a 3-column grid, and each element is realigned to sit on baseline:

 <a href="examples/001_Overview/"><img src="examples/001_Overview/index.png" alt=""></a>